What should we wear for our engagement session?

 1. Reflection of you!

 Like the location, your outfit should be a reflection of you.
 Wear clothes that make you feel like yourself!
 Don’t “dress up” if it’s not your style.
 If you and your partner like to wear casual clothes, wear your favourite outfits or something in a similar style.
 You want to feel 100% yourself.
 I love to capture authentic moments and emotions.
-If you don’t feel like yourself, you will be stiff and uncomfortable.
-Believe me, it’s going to be visible in your pictures.
+You will be stiff and uncomfortable if you don’t feel like yourself.
+Believe me; it’s going to be visible in your pictures.

 2. Comfort is key.